wultra/powerauth-crypto/powerauth-docs/source/signatures.md

 **//TODO: Design better way of normalizing request data and URI**

 - `${REQUEST_METHOD}` - HTTP method written in upper-case, such as GET or POST.
 - `${REQUEST_URI_IDENTIFIER_HASH}` - SHA256 hashed identifier of given URI of the resource (hexadecimal format), for example SHA256("/api/payment").
-The hashed value (in the example before, the "/api/payment" stirng) should be uniquely chosen for each URI, but can be of an arbitrary format.
+The hashed value (in the example before, the "/api/payment" stirng) should be uniquely chosen for each URI, but can be of an arbitrary format (if not specified otherwise).
 - `${APPLICATION_SECRET}` - An application secret key, used to bind an application identification in the signature explicitly.
 - `${NONCE}` - Random 16 bytes encoded as Base64 using UTF-8 encoding, serving as a cryptographic nonce.
 - `${REQUEST_DATA}` - Request data